SamMakesThings/weave-pipecat/System Design Spec.md

 ### Original Ideas
 - Probably one of the least important components.
 It needs to be error-free, and graceful at handling problems.
 But I believe it can also be very simple.
 - The stack should be [[Next.js]], [[TypeScript]], and [[Tailwind]].
-- I do need to encourage people to look at and maybe sign up for weave.
+- I do need to encourage people to look at and maybe sign up for Weave.
 I think, having a prominent link to a leaderboard after solving a challenge would work.
 - Should I show the conversational transcript in real time?
 Would be kind of fun, but also abs complexity.
 - It should work just as well on mobile.
 Maybe better.
 - If I have time, making a 3-D reactive spline Model could be a unique experience.